anthonymendez/anthonymendez.github.io/_drafts/2021-01-10-looking-back-on-minecraft-modding.md

 It's been 31 months and that hasn't happened unfortunately but I'll try to change that I swear!

-Anyways, back in the summer of 2017, I was working as a Software Engineering Intern for Citrix.
+Back in the summer of 2017, I was working as a Software Engineering Intern for Citrix.
 It was my first internship